Local Business Schema: Correct Markup for Visibility and Rich Results

 Validation and Testing

-- Use Google Rich Results Test and Schema Markup Validator.
+- Test with Google Rich Results Test and Schema Markup Validator.

-- Check for duplicate or conflicting types on the same page.
+- Check for duplicate or conflicting schema types on the same page.

-- Ensure JSON-LD is valid and not injected by third-party scripts incorrectly.
+- Make sure JSON-LD is valid and not broken by third-party scripts.

 Ongoing Governance